Changed by Pain

 I became the wife and mom that people thought was non-existent.
 Fellow church members assumed I had left my husband and children when I was too sick to attend weekly services.

-I became the person who lied to everyone she encountered with a smile on my face and always replying “I am fine.”
+I became the person who lied to everyone she encountered with a smile on my face and always replied, "I am fine."
 Thankfully, after 20 years, I am finally figuring out who I am.
-That is someone who has dreams and passions and is works hard at making them come true.
+That is someone who has dreams and passions and works hard at making them come true.

 Losing trust in others

-I have always been a skeptic, but I didn’t distrust people and physicians to the extent I do now.
+I have always been a skeptic, but I didn't distrust people and physicians to the extent I do now.
 All the trust that my doctors want what is best for me and my body is gone.
-Throughout the past 20 years, there have family, friends, and acquaintances who, when the mood struck, would use my limitations as weapons to belittle me, suggest that I was less than, and as a way to build themselves up.
+Throughout the past 20 years, there have been family, friends, and acquaintances who, when the mood struck, would use my limitations as weapons to belittle me, suggest that I was less than, and as a way to build themselves up.
 The amount of people I trust has been reduced to an extremely tiny little circle.

 Pain changed how I manage my condition

 Not all the changes were bad.
-Although I spent the first thirteen years of my chronic life forcing my body to do what I wanted without regard of what is actually needed, it was the change that occurred seven years ago that actually had a positive impact on my life.
+Although I spent the first thirteen years of my chronic life forcing my body to do what I wanted without regard for what was actually needed, it was the change that occurred seven years ago that actually had a positive impact on my life.
 By deciding to put the needs and demands of my body first, I began experiencing relief and was able to start enjoying life again.

-When I became a full-time patient, my calendar was filled with doctor’s appointments and my purse with prescription bottles.
+When I became a full-time patient, my calendar was filled with doctor's appointments, and my purse with prescription bottles.
 Later, after every pharmaceutical protocol failed to improve the quality of my life, my time was spent researching natural and alternative ways to relieve pain and symptoms and I traded my pill bottles for herbs, electronic devices, exercise, and dietary changes.
 Basically, I became the type of person I used to view as odd.

 My hope for the future